 Importing the CSV organization data file

-You can import new organizations or update information for existing organizations.
+You can use a bulk import to create new organizations or update information for existing organizations.

-- Choose the type of import you want:
+- Choose the type of import you want to perform:

-Important: Update actually means replace.
-In other words, if you select Update existing organizations, it replaces the existing data for the listed organizations in your CSV file.
+Update existing organizations: Use this type of import to replace existing data for the organizations listed in your CSV file.
 You only need to include the fields that you want to update in the file.
-If you have empty columns of data it will overwrite the existing data for that organization.
+Empty columns of data will overwrite the existing data for that organization.

 - Either click Choose File or the Let me paste in data instead link.